flame-engine/flame/doc/flame/collision_detection.md

 A broad phase is the first step of collision detection where potential collisions are calculated.
-To calculate these potential collisions are a lot cheaper to calculate than to check the exact intersections from the directly and it removes the need to check all hitboxes against each other and therefore avoiding O(n²).
+To calculate these potential collisions are a lot cheaper to calculate than to check the exact intersections directly and it removes the need to check all hitboxes against each other and therefore avoiding O(n²).
 The broad phase produces a set of potential collisions (a set of `CollisionProspect`s), this set is then used to check the exact intersections between hitboxes, this is sometimes called narrow phase.